asaduzzamananik/ClickFix_Social_Engineering_in_Action_Detect_Quasar_RAT_with_YARA_Forge_Suricata_and_Wazuh/README.md

 ---

-## Phase 7: Suricata Alert Genaration
+## Phase 7: Suricata Alert Genaration And forward log from Windows to Ubuntu SIEM

 ### Step 1: Install Suricata on Windows